How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: Learning Evaluation: Pre- / Post-Test Study

-The system interaction consisted of 2 problems, where for each of the problems, the participant needed to write a test suite and explain the bugs in 3 different buggy codes (as elaborated in \cref{sec:system}).
-The first problem was the same as the pre-test problem, and the second problem was the same as what the students saw in the screening survey (\texttt{first\_num\_greater\_than}), which helped better isolate student learning towards our learning objectives from the program comprehension skills.
+Our hour-long user study constituted a pre-survey, pre-test, interaction with \sysname, post-test, and a post-survey.
+Participants began with a pre-survey, which asked demographic information and 7-level Likert Scale questions on their debugging experiences.
+Then, participants had up to 20 minutes for the pre-test.
+The system interaction consisted of two problems, where participants needed to write a test suite and explain bugs in three different buggy programs for each problem.
+The first problem was the same as in the pre-test, and the second problem matched the screening survey's exercise.
+By reusing problems that students have seen, we isolate our learning objectives from the program comprehension skills.
+After a subsequent 20-minute post-test, participants filled out a post-survey with Likert Scale and open-ended questions on their experience and perceptions using \sysname.
+Participants received a \$15 Gift Card for their time.

-Participants completed the study by filling in another post-survey with Likert Scale and open-ended questions on their experience using \sysname.
-We asked whether their test cases correspond to certain hypotheses they have in mind, whether they found the code fixes reasonable, whether they think the buggy code are written by AI or student, how engaging, fun, and frustrating was the interaction, and whether they found \sysname helpful in learning about debugging.
-Upon completion, the participants were rewarded with a \$15 Amazon Gift Card for their time.